 Joining the Tesla charging family is the Tesla Wall Connector, their own branded home EV Charger.
 If you are for one staying on brand, then this is the charger for you.
 Available in 11kW, you can charge your Tesla at the maximum rate (as long as you have a three-phase electricity supply at home).

 Don’t be too hasty in denying alternative Tesla home EV charging options, though, as the Tesla Wall Connector has some drawbacks.
-Despite its thin structure, the unit is comparatively bulky to other home EV chargers on the market.
+Despite its thin, streamlined structure, the unit is comparatively bigger when compared to other home EV chargers on the market.
 Moreover, even though the Tesla Wall includes the basics, such as the ability to charge your car for one, the biggest pitfall of the Tesla home charger is its lack of smart features.

 We recommend installing the Easee One for your home charging solution.
 Sleek, discreet, and fully packed with sort-after smart charging features, the Easee One is one of the smartest units on the market.
 And it’s our best-selling home charger.
 You can even choose between black, white, red, blue and anthracite grey covers, ensuring a matching colour scheme between your charger and your Tesla.

-If you don’t want to invest in a dedicated home EV charger, 3-pin plug charging is always an option.
-Upon purchase, you’ll likely have received a standard wall socket charger in your boot, which you simply plug into your Tesla car and a three-pin plug socket.
+If you don’t want to invest in a dedicated home EV charger, you can always charge your Tesla with a 3-pin plug.
+Upon purchase, you’ll likely have received a standard three-pin plug EV charger socket charger in your boot, which you simply plug into your Tesla car and a three-pin plug socket.

-All in all, though, it’s up to you to choose your preferred charging method.
+All in all, though, it’s up to you to choose your preferred home EV charging method.
+However, we would recommend investing in a dedicated home EV charger.

 You can find Tesla public charging locations by using Zap-Map, and filtering by Networks for Tesla chargers – Tesla Destination, Tesla Public Supercharger or Tesla-only Supercharger.
 Alternatively, you can use the Tesla app, website, or your car’s touchscreen.
 Simply enter your location, and Tesla chargers in your local area will pop up on the screen.

 Unfortunately not.
 In the past, free Supercharging was available for Tesla owners.
 But this is no longer the case.